getify/foi-lang/formalization-work/Foi-Specification.md

 **Control flow across `ret`.** Three boundaries can be reached: (a) a next perform caught by this same handler, (b) a perform that escapes this handler (an effect kind not narrowed by this handler's LHS; §6.3.1), (c) natural completion of `comp`.
 In case (a), `ret` returns synchronously to its caller; arm code after the `ret` call runs before the arm's terminal expression, and the newly-queued perform dispatches to a fresh arm firing.
 In case (b), the outer enclosing handler owns the resume schedule; a delimited continuation from `ret`'s call site captures the arm-post-`ret` code, this scope's remaining logic, and everything downstream to the outer handler.
 On resume, the captured stack runs synchronously from the escape point; `ret` blocks its caller across the escape.
 In case (c), `ret` returns after `comp`'s natural completion; the arm continues past `ret` to its terminal.

-**Return-value opacity.** Under well-formed usage, `ret`'s return value carries no meaningful information: state communication between arm and callee flows exclusively through the payload (callee→handler) and `ret`'s argument (handler→callee), and mid-body arm terminals are discarded (a `Done@`-shaped arm terminal is a separate scope-termination mechanism, §6.4.1).
+**Return value.** `ret` always returns `empty`, on every path.
+State communication between arm and callee flows exclusively through the payload (callee→handler) and `ret`'s argument (handler→callee); the return participates in neither direction.
+Mid-body arm terminals are discarded (a `Done@`-shaped arm terminal is a separate scope-termination mechanism, §6.4.1).

+Returning `empty` is not the same as returning immediately. `ret` resumes the computation synchronously and returns only when that computation reaches its next boundary, per **Control flow across `ret`** above; arm code written after a `ret` call runs after the resumption.

 A `ret` value is one-shot.
 The first invocation resumes the computation.
-A second invocation of an already-spent `ret` returns `Left@ "Continuation Unavailable"`, does not resume the computation, and has no side effects.
-This is a state descriptor, not an error path;
+A second invocation of an already-spent `ret` does not resume the computation and has no side effects, and returns `empty` like every other invocation.
+The spent state is therefore not observable from the return value.
-the returning `Left@` is inspectable, mirroring the "Iterator Exhausted" idiom (§6.5.2).

 A captured `ret` remains a valid delimited continuation across the arm's syntactic completion.
 Storing `ret` into an enclosing